Samarth-Chetan/shazam-clone/README.md

-# Shazam-Style Music Recognition App (MDST Project)
+# Shazam-Style Music Recognition App

 This project contains both the **frontend** (React Native + Expo) and **backend** (Python + Flask + audio fingerprinting) for a Shazam-style music recognition system.